My 'Cringe Reflex' Was Tripped A Few Weeks Ago

 Sleepless In Seattle: The WSJ Merger Not Yet A 'Slam Dunk'

 Say what you want about Murdoch, but consolidated media ownership continues to suck for journalism.
-With a FCC review looming, Russ Britt writes for MarketWatch writes that
+With a FCC review looming, Russ Britt writes for MarketWatch writes that it's too soon to call the deal done.

 Update: NYT reporting that News Corp. may have improperly paid fees and influenced the deal close.